Ogoja

+Ogoja is a town and local government area near the A4 highway at in Cross River State, Nigeria.

 It has an area of 972 km^{2} and a population of 171,901 at the 2006 census.

-St. Benedict’s Cathedral, Ogoja, is the episcopal see of the Roman Catholic Diocese of Ogoja.
+St. Benedict's Cathedral, Ogoja, is the episcopal see of the Roman Catholic Diocese of Ogoja.

 The postal code of the area is 550.

 History

 The town was one of the provinces during colonial times.
 It consists of many tribal units, including Ishibori (this village has different clans such as Uhmuria, Ikaptang, Ikajor, Ishinyema, Ikariku, Imerakorm) and Igoli as the central town.

 Mbube, being one of the major tribes, comprises different villages, including: Odajie, Ekumtak, Idum, Ojerim, Egbe, Ogberia Ogang & Ogberia Ochoro, Oboso, Benkpe, Edide, Bansan, Aragban, Nkim, etc. Their major source of livelihood is subsistence agriculture, basically farming of cassava, yams, palm oil, palm wine etc.

 Ekajuk is one of the major clans in Ogoja Local government area.
 It is divided into Ward I and Ward II, and includes major communities such as Nwang, Ekpogrinya, Esham, Egbong, Nnang, Ewinimba and Bansara (which are collection of a group of villages).